syncfusion-content/wpf-docs/wpf/ReportDesigner/Add-Custom-Report-Item.md

 </configSections>
 {% endhighlight %}

-2. We must add the tag `ReportItem` for all the newly added report Item types.
-It has following attributes.
+2. You must add the `ReportItem` tag for all newly added report item types.
+It has following attributes:

-Attribute Name	|Description
+Attribute name	|Description
 --------------|------------------
-Name|	Name of your report Item that going to display in list.
+Name|	Name of your report item that is going to display in the list.
-Assembly|	Name of newly created report Item assembly.
+Assembly|	Name of the newly created report item assembly.
-Type	|Report Item class name with the namespace.
+Type	|Report item class name with the namespace.

-For report designer we need to replace the newly created assemblies and its dependent assemblies in the following location / appropriate application folders.
+For report designer, you need to replace the newly created assemblies and its dependent assemblies in the following location/appropriate application folders.

 C:\Program Files (x86)\Syncfusion\Report Designer\ReportDesigner

-Also need to add the created / modified "ReportExtensions.config" file in above location with custom report item details.
+Also, you need to add the created/modified "ReportExtensions.config" file in the above location with custom report item details.

 {% highlight xml %}
     <configuration>